Management of Biological Invasions is an English-language journal supported by an international editorial board.

-Important note: all species distribution maps (or sampling sites maps) are acceptable only when they are supported by primary geo-referenced species record data,
+Important note: all species distribution maps are acceptable only when they are supported by primary geo-referenced species record data,

-with primary record data is not limited by page number and is free of charge for the authors, who are encouraged to submit the extended datasets on
+supplementary tables with primary record data is not limited by size and is free of charge for the authors, who are encouraged to submit the extended datasets on

 Tables text should be Time New Roman min 7 or max 10-point font and single table size should be equal or less than 1 printed journal page,

 and embedded in the manuscript after the References section.
 Larger tables and tables with primary geo-referenced species record data should be provided